Deep Latent Variable Model based Vertical Federated Learning with Flexible Alignment and Labeling Scenarios: Our Method: FALSE-VFL

 Each sample $\bm{x}_i$ can be split into $[\bm{x}_i^{obs},\bm{x}_i^{mis}]$ where $\bm{x}_i^{obs}$ denotes the observed parts (i.e., the set of $\bm{x}_i^k$ where $m_i^k=0$) and $\bm{x}_i^{mis}$ denotes the missing parts.
 Importantly, we only have access to $\bm{x}_i^{obs}$ and the missing data $\bm{x}_i^{mis}$ is not available.
 Additionally, if $u_i=1$, the corresponding label $y_i=\texttt{NA}$.
 Under this framework, the set $\{\bm{x}_i^{obs} \mid u_i=1, i\in[N]\}$ represents the unlabeled data, while $\{\bm{x}_i^{obs} \mid u_i=0, i\in[N]\}$ represents the labeled data.

 The alignment of observations across parties can be represented with our missingness notation. \textbf{Fully aligned} observations where all parties contribute to the data, are represented as $\{\bm{x}_i \mid \sum_{k=1}^K m_i^k=0, i\in [N]\}$. \textbf{Fully unaligned} observations where data from all but one party is missing, are represented as $\{\bm{x}_i^{obs} \mid \sum_{k=1}^K m_i^k=K-1, i\in [N]\}$.
 The remaining observations where $0<\sum_{k=1}^K m_i^k < K-1$, are considered \textbf{partially aligned}.
-We assume that no observation has $\sum_{k=1}^K m_i^k = K$ as it would imply a completely missing or ``dummy" sample.
 For simplicity, we refer to fully aligned observations as ``aligned" and consider both fully unaligned and partially aligned observations as ``unaligned".

 This formulation provides a unified framework for addressing incomplete data, accommodating both unlabeled and unaligned observations.